Rebecca Corbett, PhD

 Rebecca's role as Japanese Studies Librarian at USC includes selecting and managing print and digital collections in Japanese; and providing reference and liaison services to support research, teaching, and learning in Japanese Studies at USC.
 As an historian, Rebecca works with faculty and students at USC to build on our strength in the study of premodern history, religion, and culture.
 Her research interests include the history and practice of Japanese tea culture (chanoyu), and early modern Japanese women’s history.
 In particular, her work has focused on reevaluating the role of women as practitioners and producers of Japanese tea culture historically.
-Her forthcoming book from the University of Hawai’i Press, Cultivating Femininity: Women and Tea Culture in Edo and Meiji Japan, analyses privately circulated and commercially published texts to show how tea practice for women was understood, articulated, and promoted from the eighteenth through early twentieth centuries.
+Her book Cultivating Femininity: Women and Tea Culture in Edo and Meiji Japan (University of Hawai’i Press, 2018) analyzes privately circulated and commercially published texts to show how tea practice for women was understood, articulated, and promoted from the eighteenth through early twentieth centuries.
 Her current project is a biographical study of the Buddhist nun and artist Tagami Kikusha (1753-1826).
 This work will examine both her life in the eighteenth-nineteenth centuries, and the transmission of her work in modern Japan.
-Other interests include the role of traditional culture in modern Japan, and pedagogical approaches to teaching with Japanese rare books.
+Other interests include the role of traditional culture in modern Japan, and in shaping ideas about Japan internationally.

 Ph.D., Japanese Studies, The University of Sydney, 2009